okayenu/CNN-Clothes/PROGRESS.md

 ## 2025-09-09 11:37 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[Review]** Cross-check Resize Images to 32x32 for Transfer Learning behavior against expected spec

+## 2025-09-10 8:37 AM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Integrate]** Wire Resize Images to 32x32 for Transfer Learning into main.py pipeline end-to-end